 Erno Hannink: It doesn’t have to be crazy at work which is a great book to find ways to how you can improve your business.

-Tom Poland: Super so it doesn’t have to be crazy at work get the book Erno Hannick thanks so much for your time this very cold Netherlands morning.
+Tom Poland: Super so it doesn’t have to be crazy at work get the book Erno Hannink thanks so much for your time this very cold Netherlands morning.

 Erno Hannink: Thank you, Tom.

-Tom Poland: Cheers.
-Thanks for checking out our marketing the invisible podcast if you like what we’re doing here.
-Please head over to my tunes to subscribe write to us and leave us a review.
+Tom Poland: Thanks for checking out our marketing the invisible podcast if you like what we’re doing here.
+Please, head over iTunes to subscribe, rate us and leave us a review.
 It’s very much appreciated.
 And if you want to generate five fresh leads in just five hours then check out www.FiveHourChallenge.com.